awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/sagemaker.rst

 .. note::
     For region other than ``us-east-1``, please refer to `available region <https://docs.aws.amazon.com/sagemaker/latest/dg-ecr-paths/sagemaker-algo-docker-registry-paths.html>`_

-Then, clone GraphStorm source code, and build a GraphStorm SageMaker compatible Docker image from source with commands:
+Secondly, clone GraphStorm source code, and build a GraphStorm SageMaker compatible Docker image from source with commands:

 .. code-block:: bash